 Locality conditions on Agree play an important role in several chapters in this volume.
-Mensching argues, in common with a number of other authors (e.g., Svenonius 2004; Bošković 2005; Heck 2009; Reeve in press), that DP is a phase, which means that extraction from DP is blocked unless the moving item first moves to SpecDP.
+Mensching argues, in common with a number of other authors (e.g., Svenonius 2004; Bošković 2005; Heck 2009; Reeve 2018), that DP is a phase, which means that extraction from DP is blocked unless the moving item first moves to SpecDP.
 In particular, Mensching argues that this, in conjunction with the proposal that SpecDP is only accessible to items that agree with D, can account for the often-observed argument/adjunct asymmetry in extraction from DP.
 Gallego argues that PP is a phase (Abels 2003; 2012), and that this normally blocks Agree between a verb and a DP within PP. As well as accounting for the general lack of overt agreement, this can account for the ban on preposition-stranding and pseudopassives in the majority of languages, including (most) Spanish (Law 2006).
 However, Gallego argues that cases of agreement between V and PP’s complement in certain dialects of Spanish can be accounted for if P incorporates with the verb (cf. Hornstein & Weinberg 1981; Law 2006).
 Ackema & Neeleman’s chapter can be seen as providing something of a contrast, in that it argues for a relatively reduced role for locality in restricting agreement possibilities.
 In particular, they argue against Preminger’s (2014) claim that the phenomenon of ‘omnivorous agreement’ is regulated by relativised minimality conditions on Agree.
 Instead, they argue that it is necessary for both syntactic and morphological accounts of agreement to postulate cross-linguistic distinctions in feature hierarchies; thus, the syntactic account has no special advantage here.
 Similarly, Weingart’s chapter argues that null possessive pronouns in Portuguese are not restricted by locality conditions, as part of her overall argument that they should not be derived in terms of Agree or Move.

-A final prominent topic in this volume is the specific nature of the features related by Agree.
-One issue already touched on here is the question of whether phi-features involve uninterpretable features, as in most of the contributions here, or interpretable features, as Manzini, Franco & Savoia argue.
+Another prominent topic in this volume is the specific nature of the features related by Agree.
+One issue already touched on here is the question of whether phi-features are uninterpretable features, as in most of the contributions here, or interpretable features, as Manzini, Franco & Savoia argue.
 They also argue against the idea, developed in particular in Chomsky (2000) and Pesetsky & Torrego (2007), that features should be distinguished in terms of whether they enter the derivation as valued or unvalued.
 The structure of phi-features is also the central topic of Ackema & Neeleman’s chapter, which focuses on distinctions between person and number: in particular, that agreement conflicts between third person and first/second person result in ungrammaticality, while conflicts between singular and plural number do not, but result in a default.
 Mensching’s chapter crucially proposes a particular feature structure for Ds that license extraction from DP, involving an unvalued phi-set that probes the head noun, together with an optional second probe with a case-assigning property, enriched with an unvalued operator feature associated with an EPP-feature.

+Finally, the issue of syncretism, discussed at the end of §2, becomes relevant in two chapters in this volume.
+In their discussion of omnivorous agreement, Ackema & Neeleman note that although feature clashes between the phi-features of the subject and object may prevent the realisation of agreement in such systems, the problem may be averted if the two feature-sets give rise to identical morphophonological realisations.
+(They give examples from agreement with nominative objects in Icelandic and agreement with the focus in Dutch clefts.)
+In Łęska’s chapter, case syncretism between a relative operator and a numeral quantifier is a precondition for Case transmission from the numeral to the relative operator, resulting in default agreement on the relative clause predicate.